kshitiz595/scholarFinder/README.md

   python "WebScraping/$script"
 done

-#IMPORTANT : WRITE ALL THE COMMANDS IN SEPARATE TERMINALS...
+#IMPORTANT : WRITE ALL THE COMMANDS FOR FRONTEND , BACKEND AND SCRAPING IN SEPRATE TERMINALS...